 Just a few months later, he accepted Jesus Christ as his Lord and Savior.

-It changed our country, and it changed, in fact, the entire world.
+That choice didn't just change Billy's life, it changed our lives, it changed our country, and it changed, in fact, the entire world.

 The North Carolina farm boy walked out of those fields into a great and beautiful history.

-Starting at a small Bible school in Florida, he soon led a nationwide revival from a large tent in Los Angeles to 100,000 people in a single day at Yankee Stadium to more than two million people at Madison Square Garden over 16 weeks in 1957.
+Starting at a small Bible school in Florida, he soon led a nationwide revival from a large tent in Los Angeles to 100,000 people in a single day at Yankee Stadium to more than 2 million people at Madison Square Garden over 16 weeks in 1957.

-And I remember that because my father said to me, Come on, son, and by the way, he said, Come on, mom, let's go see Billy Graham at Yankee Stadium.
+And by the way, he said, Come on, mom, let's go see Billy Graham at Yankee Stadium.

 And it was something very special.

-But Americans came in droves to hear that great young preacher, Fred Trump was a big fan.
+But Americans came in droves to hear that great young preacher.

 Fred Trump was my father.